We might receive compensation from certain providers listed below. Find Out More

 It’s regular with the box contents here.

-• Cute-looking egg-form IMOU Ranger 2 camera;
+• Cute-looking egg-shaped IMOU Ranger 2 camera;

 • Power supply;